Going National

 A first-class seat for everyone.

-Oh yeah, the showstopper I mentioned.
+Oh yeah, that showstopper I mentioned.

 Yeah, it was pretty cool.
 And it punched way above its weight-class, given the time and budgetary constraints.

 Sure, it's a bit cheesy in spots.
 And it ended up with a bit more talking and a lot less action than I would've preferred.
 But it did what we set out to do.
-It nearly justifed the existence of the roadshow on its own.
+It nearly justified the existence of the roadshow on its own.

 Still.